Simon Hanson: Career

 In 1999, Hanson was called in to play the drums on Rick Wakeman's concept album Return to the Centre of the Earth, a sequel to the previous Journey to the Centre of the Earth (1974).
-From 1999, Hanson recorded with Death in Vegas.
-He participated on the Contino Rooms and Scorpio Rising albums including collaborations with Iggy Pop and Liam Gallagher.
+From 1999, Hanson recorded with Death in Vegas, where he participated on the Contino Rooms and Scorpio Rising albums, including collaborations with Iggy Pop and Liam Gallagher.
 He also toured with the band in France, the UK and the US.

 In May 2000, Hanson appeared as the drummer in a fictional version of Slade for the movie Married 2 Malcom starring Mark Addy, Josie Lawrence and Hywel Bennett.

 Between 2000 and 2006, Hanson lent his talent as a drummer to various bands amongst which included The Men They Couldn't Hang, Baxter Dury, Joy Zipper, The Boy Least Likely To and Secret Affair.
 He also recorded and toured around the UK and the US with Squeeze frontman and friend, Glenn Tilbrook.
 He worked on Tilbrook's albums The Incomplete Glenn Tilbrook, Transatlantic Ping Pong and Pandemonium Ensues that was released in 2009.

 In 2007, after half a decade of solo work Chris Difford and Tilbrook that they would re-form Squeeze and Hanson was to become a full-time member and the drummer of the band.
 Together they recorded Squeeze's first album in 12 years, Spot the Difference, consisting entirely of new recordings of older Squeeze songs.

 Since 2010, Tilbrook and Hanson have been touring together.
 In 2010, while on a tour in Colchester, Tilbrook asked Hanson to sing a Kevin and Dave, a song that they had co-written together.
 Whilst on the road Hanson decided to write his own songs, often writing and recording on the back of the tour bus, using an iPad that which given to him.
 His first solo album Songs from the Silver Box was released spring 2013.
 One of the track's titles is "A9 South Road" and was written between Aberdeen and Glasgow.
 In October 2015, Strata Books published an article written by Hanson recalling the making of his debut slbum.